bcorbet1/Impressionist_Skeleton/README.md

 # Impressionist_Skeleton

 #This is my Impressionist Painter App.
+This app was created and ran using Android Studio.
+My phone and the emulator served as my devices to test the app.
 The features that this app has include:
 # Circle, Square, Line Brush Types
 # Brush Type that is set dynamically by the speed of the finger
 # Load images from your gallery